Sonny Tonga'uiha

 Sonny Tonga’uiha (born 1 August 2006) is an English professional rugby union footballer who plays as a prop forward for Northampton Saints.

 Early life

 He attended the Northampton School for Boys.
 He joined the Northampton Saints at under-14 level and went on to play for the Saints’ U18 side that reached the 2023-24 Premiership Rugby Academy League final.

 Club career

 In May 2024, he joined the Northampton Saints senior academy ahead of the 2024-25 season.
 He made his professional debut on 1 November 2024 in the Premiership Rugby Cup against Leicester Tigers.
 To mark the occasion he was awarded his jersey by his father, a former Saints player himself, in a presentation.

 International career

 He was involved with England at under-18 level in 2024.
+He was a try scorer for England U20 against Wales U20 in the 2026 U20 Six Nations on 6 February 2026.
+He continued with the side and featured at the 2026 World Rugby Junior World Championship.

 Personal life

 He is the son of Tongan former rugby union international player Soane Tongaʻuiha.